-Understanding how to play Bitcoin is important, but if you need some help MetaTrader 5, the most popular Bitcoin trading platform for desktop, mobile and web browser provides access to a wide range of cryptocurrencies, stocks, ETFs and other assets.
+Understanding how to play Bitcoin is important, but if you need some help MetaTrader 5, the most popular Bitcoin trading platform for desktop, mobile and web browser provides access to a wide range of cryptocurrencies, stocks, ETFs, forex, gold and other assets.

 Here is a list of questions related to Bitcoin to better understand what is Bitcoin and how does it work.

 Bitcoin is a cryptographically-secured digital currency that operates outside of the mandate of a central authority.
 It was created in 2009 by the pseudonymous Satoshi Nakamoto and originally conceived as a method of payment that wouldn’t be subject to government oversight, transaction fees or transfer delay – unlike traditional ‘fiat’ currency.

 Back in 2010, bitcoins were worth around 0.003 cents each.
 As of October 2017, that figure is upwards of $4200 – though this value has proved volatile, with frequent intraday swings.
 In that time, hundreds of more cryptocurrencies have emerged, all with unique features and applications.
 Few of these have any significant value, but bitcoin does have its rivals in the form of ether and bitcoin cash, and – to a lesser extent – litecoin, ripple and dash.